Arabian Nights (1974 film)

-Arabian Nights is a 1974 Italian film directed by Pier Paolo Pasolini.
-Its original Italian title is Il fiore delle mille e una notte, which means The Flower of the One Thousand and One Nights.
+Arabian Nights (Il fiore delle Mille e una notte) is a 1974 erotic fantasy comedy anthology film directed by Pier Paolo Pasolini.
 The film is an adaptation of the ancient Arabic anthology One Thousand and One Nights, also known as The Arabian Nights.
+It is mostly based on the tale Ali Shar and Zumurrud.
 It is the last of Pasolini's "Trilogy of Life", which began with The Decameron and continued with The Canterbury Tales.
 The lead was played by young Franco Merli who was discovered for this film by Pasolini.
 The film is an adaptation of several stories within the original collection but they are presented out of order and without the Scheherazade, Dunyazad and King Shahriyar frame story.

-The film contains abundant nudity, sex and slapstick humor.
+The film contains nudity, sex, poetry, and slapstick humor.
 It preserves the eroticism and the story within a story structure of Arabian Nights and has been called "perhaps the best and certainly the most intelligent" of Arabian Nights film adaptations.

 With this film, Pasolini intended to make a film of Arabian Nights based on his 'memory of it as a boy'.
 In preparation for the film, Pasolini re-read the 1001 Nights with a more critical lens and chose only the stories that he felt were the most 'beautiful'.

 Plot

-The main story concerns an innocent young man, Nur-e-Din (Franco Merli), who comes to fall in love with a beautiful slave girl, Zumurrud (Ines Pellegrini), who selected him as her master.
+The main story concerns an innocent young man, Nur-e-Din, who comes to fall in love with a beautiful slave girl, Zumurrud, who selected him as her master.
 After a foolish error of his causes her to be abducted, he travels in search of her.
 Meanwhile, Zumurrud manages to escape and, disguised as a man, comes to a far-away kingdom where she becomes king.
-Various other travellers recount their own tragic and romantic experiences, including a young man who becomes enraptured by a mysterious woman on his wedding day, and the prince Shazaman (Alberto Argentino), who wants to free a woman from a demon (Franco Citti) and for whom two women sacrifice their lives.
+Various other travelers recount their own tragic and romantic experiences, including a young man who becomes enraptured by a mysterious woman on his wedding day, and the prince Shazaman, who wants to free a woman from a demon and for whom two women sacrifice their lives.
 Interwoven are Nur-e-Din's continuing search for Zumurrud and his (mostly erotic) adventures.
 In the end, he arrives at the far-away kingdom and is reunited with Zumurrud.